jamila143/PARG-Requirement-Generator/README.md

 That's it — `backend/app/pipeline.py` does the loading and inference.
 You do not need to write or change any model code yourself.

-### If a component is missing
+### What the application uses

-I inspected the notebook you built.
-Everything the UI needs already exists in it:
+Everything needed by the UI comes from your existing PARG notebook and trained models:

 | UI needs | Comes from |
 |---|---|